tayiorbeii/egghead.io_redux_course_notes/17-Extracting_Container_Components_FilterLink.md

 #### Extracting the `Footer` Component

 Currently the `Footer` component accepts the `visibilityFilter` and `onFilterClick()` callback as its props, but it _doesn't actually use either of them_.
 It just passes down to the `FilterLink`.
+This is a good opportunity for simplification by removing the props `visibilityFilter` and `onFilterClick()`.
 We can only do this because we know that the `Footer` component doesn't care about the values of its props, as they only exist to pass down to `FilterLink`.

 We start by removing the props definition from the `Footer` component, and removing them from the `FilterLink`s as well.